Pasay: American colonial period

-American period

 On June 11, 1901, Pineda was incorporated into the Province of Rizal.
-Antonio Dancel was appointed a provincial governor and Pascual Villanueva as municipal president.
-On August 4, 1901, a resolution was passed petitioning that the original name of Pasay be returned.
+Pascual Villanueva was appointed as municipal president.
+On August 4, 1901, the Pineda municipal council passed a resolution petitioning that the original name of Pasay be returned.
 On September 6, 1901, the Philippine Commission, acting on the request of the townsfolk, passed Act No. 227 renaming Pineda back to Pasay.
 Two years later, on October 12, 1903, Act No. 942 merged Pasay with the southern municipality of Malibay, expanding its territory.
 With a population of 8,100 in 1903, Pasay was placed under the fourth-class category together with 9 other municipalities.

 Friar lands, then nationalized, were turned into subdivisions.
-Soon the Pasay Real Estate Company offered friar lands as residential lots for sale or for lease to foreign investors.
-Postal, telegraph, and telephone lines were installed and branches of Philippine Savings Bank were established.
+Soon, the Pasay Real Estate Company offered friar lands as residential lots for sale or for lease to foreign investors.
+Postal, telegraph, and telephone lines were installed, and branches of Philippine Savings Bank were established.
 In 1907, a first-class road from Pasay to Camp Nichols was completed.
 Others were repaired including the old Avenida Mexico, now called the Taft Avenue extension.
 Transportation services improved.
 Among the first buses plying routes to Pasay were Pasay Transportation, Raymundo Transportation, Try-tran, and Halili Transit.

 By 1908, Meralco tranvia (electric tram car) lines linked Pasay to Intramuros, Escolta, San Miguel, San Sebastian, and San Juan.
 Automobiles took to the streets, testing their maximum 20 kph speed on Taft Avenue.
 On April 11, 1914, Cora Wong, a nurse at the Chinese General Hospital, became the first woman in the Philippines to fly as a passenger on a flight with Tom Gunn in a Curtiss seaplane off Pasay Beach.

-Much of the bayside area beyond Luneta was swamp but American ex-soldiers were quick to seize the opportunity to develop it for residential purposes.
-By 1918, Pasay had a population of 18,697 because of the exodus of prominent Filipino families and government officials to this seaside town including future president Manuel L. Quezon.
+Pasay eventually became a suburban area of Manila during the American occupation period.
+From a population of 6,542 residents, the town had a population of 18,697 by 1918, where 163 of them were Americans.
+Pasay was developed to be a residential area for prominent Filipino families and Americans, including future president Manuel L. Quezon.
 By the 1930s, the former rural town had become a suburb of the capital city.

 From the 1900s up to the mid-1930s, Philippine National Railway services reached Pasay thru its Cavite Line.